top of page

 ETHICS AND CONFIDENTIALITY

 To practice as a psychologist and use the title ‘Psychologist’ in Australia, it is mandatory to be registered with the APHRA Psychology Board.
 As a registered Psychologist, June is subject to the standards and regulations of APHRA and only works within her areas of expertise and scope of competence.
-June strictly adheres to the Code of Ethics outlined by the Australian Psychological Society and APHRA.
+June strictly adheres to APHRA's Professional competencies for psychology.

 Psychologists safeguard the confidentiality of information obtained during the provision of psychological services.
 Information will never be released by June, except in these circumstances: